Murder of Udin: Investigation and cause célèbre

 Investigation into the assault began even before Udin's death.
 The police began their investigation on 13 August, but were hampered as the crime scene had been contaminated during the commotion after the assault.
 Under the command of Sergeant Major Edy Wuryanto, the police began by collecting Udin's notes and blood from his family; the family had received several bags of blood from Bethesda and were planning to bury it with the body.

-Meanwhile, five members of the Indonesian Journalists' Association (Perhimpunan Wartawan Indonesia, or PWI) formed a fact-finding team on 14 August under the leadership of Putut Wiryawan and Asril Sutan.
+Meanwhile, five members of the Indonesian Journalists Association (PWI) formed a fact-finding team on 14 August under the leadership of Putut Wiryawan and Asril Sutan.
 The team read the articles written by Udin in the previous six months, looking for any coverage which could have led to the attack; they concluded that most of his articles could have been a trigger.
 The committee eventually focused on the bribery allegations against Sudarmo, as those were the only ones exclusively covered in Bernas, as well as a case of election rigging.
 Another team, from Bernas, known as the "White Kijang" team for the type of car they drove, investigated the case independently when the PWI team failed to share the information they had gathered.

 Udin's death swiftly became a national cause célèbre, with the circumstances of his death and the resulting investigation covered extensively in national media.
 Muslim prayer services held by Bernas seven days after Udin's death attracted hundreds of mourners and saw several community leaders give speeches on politics and Udin's death.
 Others, such as Goenawan Mohamad, wrote poems and flowery obituaries.